Gauff Fights Back To Set Up Beijing Final Against Muchova - UrduPoint

 Last year's French Open finalist toppled top seed Aryna Sabalenka in the quarter-finals on Friday.

+"Making the final here is such a nice feeling," said the 28-year-old Muchova, who is trying to win only the second title of her career.

+"I've felt good and just happy to perform well against these big players and see that I can face them, and beat them."

-She eased through the first set against Paris gold medallist Zheng and was unrelenting in the second to ram home her advantage.
+Muchova eased through the first set against Paris gold medallist Zheng and was just as unrelenting in the second to ram home her advantage.

 Serving to stay in the tournament, the 21-year-old Zheng dug deep to save two match points in the ninth game, but the reprieve was only very brief.

+"I was just really tired, no energy," said Zheng, who had medical treatment during the match after losing her balance and taking a fall.

+"Of course I felt the pain -- bruises on my palms as well as blood on my fingers."

-The 28-year-old Muchova was inside the top 10 this time last year but did not play for nearly 10 months after having wrist surgery.
+Muchova was inside the top 10 this time last year but did not play for nearly nine months after wrist surgery.

-Gauff has won both their previous two meetings, most recently in the US Open semi-finals last year on the way to clinching her first major crown.
+Gauff has won both their previous two meetings in straight sets, most recently in the US Open semi-finals last year on the way to clinching her first major crown.

 Recent Stories